DeathsPirate/aws-ec2-docker-ssh-honeypot/README.md

    `sudo su -`
    `git clone https://github.com/DeathsPirate/aws-ec2-docker-ssh-honeypot.git`
    `cd aws-ec2-docker-ssh-honeypot/`

+## 3. Add your S3 bucket name to the monitor.py script

+   On line 22 of the monitor.py script in the scripts folder, change the BUCKET name to reflect the S3 bucket name you setup in the prerequisites.
+   `sed -ri 's/BUCKET= "honeypot-docker-images"/BUCKET= "Whatever you called your s3 bucket"/' ./scripts/monitor.py`

-## 3. Run the setup script to install all scripts and services
+## 4. Run the setup script to install all scripts and services

    `./setup.sh`

-## 4. Enter the API key and secret for the AWS account to run the honeypot under
+## 5. Enter the API key and secret for the AWS account to run the honeypot under

    You should use the API credentials for the user you created in the prerequisites.
 For more information on this see the accompanying blog post.

-## 5. Check that the system is working.
+## 6. Check that the system is working.

    `ssh root@{ec2 instance IP or domain name}` default password is `password` but try a couple of wrong passwords first!
    Once you SSH in run a few commands then exit.